 Vulvar pain can make any sort of sex difficult or impossible.
 Vulvar pain can come or go, last for a few hours or a few years.
 Changing hormones can bring it on, and managing hormones can quell it.

-Women with localized vulvodynia have pain at the opening of the vagina.
+Women with localized VVS have pain at the opening of the vagina.
 Inserting tampons is painful.
 Riding a bike or wearing tight jeans or just touching themselves may hurt.
 If nothing touches the vestibule, they may not have pain.
-They will use the words 'burning' or 'tearing' to describe the discomfort associated with penetration.
+They will use the words “burning” or “tearing” to describe the discomfort associated with penetration.

 There may be nothing at all to see upon examination.
 The vulva and vagina may look normal.
 That's why it is important to find a health care provider who understands the problem of vulvar pain.